May 29 – June 1, 2026

 Her next publication will be her memoirs, out later this year.

-Mark Vieira is the author of 19 books on Hollywood history.
-His latest is Warner Bros: 100 Years of Storytelling.
+Mark Vieira is the author of 19 books on Hollywood history, including George Hurrell’s Hollywood, Glamour Portraits 1925-1992, and Warner Bros: 100 Years of Storytelling.

 Mr. Vieira is a filmmaker and creator of the documentary series DeMille is Hollywood.
 He has appeared in documentaries for TCM and the BBC and has lectured extensively on film history and glamour photography.
 Mr. Vieira is a career portrait photographer and a protégé of iconic photographer George Hurrell, which informs his understanding of the visual medium of classic Hollywood films.

 Olympia Kiriakou is the author of Becoming Carole Lombard: Stardom, Comedy and Legacy (2020).
 She teaches film history and theory at Florida Atlantic University, hosts the podcast The Screwball Story, and created the website TheScrewballGirl.com.
 Dr. Kiriakou earned her PhD in Film Studies from King’s College London.
-She also holds an MA in Cinema Studies from the University of Toronto, and a BA, Honors in Multimedia Studies from FAU.
+Her next book, to be released later this year, is Virginia Grey: Good Luck Charm.

-spoke and signed her book on film costume history on May 5, 2024 at the Camelot Theater’s screening of Holiday, starring Cary Grant and Katharine Hepburn.
+KIMBERLY TRUHLER spoke and signed her book on film costume history, Film Noir Style, The Killer 1940s, on May 5, 2024 at the Camelot Theater’s screening of Holiday, starring Cary Grant and Katharine Hepburn.

 Ms. Truhler is the founder of GlamAmor.com.
 She has contributed to TCM, The National Film Registry, the BBC, Elle, the Fashion Institute of Design & Merchandising, CNN’s series American Style, the Encyclopedia of Film and Television Costume Design and American Cinematheque.
 Ms. Truhler has taught History of Fashion in Film at Woodbury University.